 If you can relax and then refocus on something creative, you can turn creativity into a habit.
 The more creativity becomes a habit, the less you will feel stress depleting you.

-If you want to learn more about how to turn creativity into a habit, download the 10 Tips on Making Creativity a Habit.
+If you want to learn more about how to turn creativity into a habit, sign up for my free download 10 Tips on Making Creativity a Habit.